scrossuk/locic/docs/TemplateGenerators.rst

 Top Down Calls
 ~~~~~~~~~~~~~~

-This design is probably the reverse of what most developers expect, since it's natural to think of a function accessing its own template arguments or parameters first, and then performing further operations to access template arguments in outer contexts (i.e. 'bottom up').
+This design is probably the reverse of what most developers expect, since it's natural to think of a function accessing its own template arguments or parameters first, and then performing further operations to access template arguments in outer contexts (i.e. 'bottom up' access to template arguments).
 However in this case template generators always call down from the root template generator until they reach the relevant intermediate generator (i.e. 'top down').

 To understand this design, consider: